mingzhenhe/mingzhenhe.github.io/_pages/about.md

 **News**
 ------
+* [2024-09] One paper was accepted by Machine Learning about random Fourier features for asymmetric kernels.

 * [2024-07] One paper was accepted by IEEE Transactions on Neural Networks and Learning Systems.

 * [2023-09] One paper was accepted by NeurIPS about a dimension reduction method for asymmetric kernels.